 I am trained in several therapeutic modalities that are specifically designed to access the mind-body connection in processing and releasing trauma.
 I use these approaches in my work with clients to achieve meaningful and long-lasting relief from symptoms.

-If you are interested in trauma and PTSD therapy and you live in Claremont, Upland, Pomona, La Verne, San Dimas, Glendora, Rancho Cucamonga, or one of the other surrounding cities in the San Gabriel Valley and Inland Empire, or you live elsewhere in California and want telehealth services, contact me to schedule a free 15-minute phone consultation and learn more about how I can help.
+If you are interested in trauma and PTSD therapy and you live in Claremont, Upland, Pomona, La Verne, San Dimas, Glendora, Rancho Cucamonga, or one of the other surrounding cities in the San Gabriel Valley and Inland Empire, contact me to schedule a free 15-minute phone consultation and learn more about how I can help.